TolonUK/Leaflet.EdgeBuffer/README.md

 ## Usage

-Include `Leaflet.EdgeBuffer.js`, then add `edgeBufferTiles: 1` to the options of layers you wish to have an edge buffer.
+Include `Leaflet.EdgeBuffer.js`.
+By default, a 1 tile buffer will be added beyond the viewport.
+To define a different buffer size use the options below.

 ### Options

  - **edgeBufferTiles**: (number) The number of tiles that should be loaded beyond the edge of the map viewport.
 This may be a fractional number.
-Default to undefined, which disabled the feature.
+Defaults to 1.

 ## Demos